Student Services

 Career Development Services

-The Employability Plus Programme (EPP) is also a part of Career Development Service.
-EPP is the University’s Volunteering Programme which students can sign up to get involved across a variety of different activities on and off campus with the University and Not-for-Profit Organisations.
+The Employability Plus Award (EPA) is also a part of Careers & Employability service.
+EPA is the University’s volunteering programme which students can sign up to get involved across a variety of different activities on and off campus with the University and Not-for-Profit Organisations.

 Class Representative System